Modern Slavery Statement

 Our Operations

-Potential modern slavery risks exist in areas of the business using contracted or third-party service providers, such as cleaning services.
-The Company has less visibility and control over these workers and their employment terms.
+Potential modern slavery risks exist in areas of the business using contracted or third-party service providers, such as building maintenance, security, catering, IT and other outsourced services, The Company has less visibility and control over these workers and their employment terms.
 These workers could be recent migrants, international students, or from other vulnerable groups who may be less aware of their rights and be susceptible to exploitation.

 Supply Chain

-A very high proportion of our forklifts and forklift parts are sourced from KION Group facilities with a very low risk of modern slavery.
+Approximately 85% of our forklifts and forklift parts are sourced from KION Group facilities with a very low risk of modern slavery due to their employment and HR processes, their procurement protocols, and their supplier due diligence.
 Some components are sourced from Australian suppliers who have their own supply chains that may extend beyond Australian borders to countries with higher modern slavery risks.
-Whilst the Company does not deal directly with suppliers from high risk countries, it recognises the potential for modern slavery in the supply chains of our suppliers and business partners.
+Whilst the Company does not deal directly with suppliers from high-risk countries, it recognises the potential for modern slavery in the supply chains of our suppliers and business partners.
+We have started assessing these risks with the support of the Informed 365 supplier platform and understand that there may be higher risks of modern slavery in supply chains that use more low-paid or casual workers, that do not provide human rights education to their staff or suppliers, or which do not provide workers with a grievance mechanism or complaints procedure.

 Policies